tenable/terrascan/README.md

 * 500+ Policies for security best practices
 * Scanning of Terraform (HCL2)
 * Scanning of Kubernetes (JSON/YAML), Helm v3, and Kustomize v3
+* Scanning of Dockerfiles
-* Support for AWS, Azure, GCP, Kubernetes and GitHub
+* Support for AWS, Azure, GCP, Kubernetes, Dockerfiles, and GitHub

 ## Quick Start